The 10 Best Eco Hotels in Amsterdam

-The Best Eco Hotels in Amsterdam:
+Jump Ahead: The Best Eco Hotels in Amsterdam:

 The Eden Hotel is one of the best green hotels for exploring central Amsterdam.
 This 4-star establishment has comfortable modern rooms, a central location, and wonderful views over the Amstel River.
 It also holds a Green Key Gold award, the highest level available, signalling an impressive commitment to sustainable business practices.

 Food sourcing and waste are carefully considered at the Eden Hotel.
 Straws have been banned since 2018, and locally sourced, seasonal food can be found at the breakfast spread.
 Even better, any surplus food need not go to waste due to their collaboration with Too Good to Go, meaning boxes of untouched hotel food can be claimed.

 Conveniently located opposite Amsterdam Central Station and nestled among many galleries, the Art’otel Amsterdam is a perfect bolthole if your goal is to explore all the art Amsterdam has on offer.

 This eco-certified hotel is brimming with artistic flair; the interiors are punctuated by cool neon lighting, and unique art pieces reside in each room by the hotel’s resident artist, Joep van Lieshout.

 The Art’otel Amsterdam holds the Green Globe Platinum certification, meaning it has been audited by the Green Globe organization according to international sustainability criteria.